Bumber64/dfhack/docs/plugins/regrass.rst

     Maxes out every grass type in the tile, giving extra grazing time.
     Not normal DF behavior.
 Tile will appear to be the first type of grass present in the map block until that is depleted, moving on to the next type.
-When this option isn't used, non-depleted grass tiles will have their existing type refilled, while grass-depleted soils will have a type selected randomly.
+Ignores biome compatibility per tile, using any type present in the block data.
+When this option *isn't* used, non-depleted grass tiles will have their existing type refilled, while grass-depleted soils will have a type selected randomly.
 ``-n``, ``--new``
     Adds biome-compatible grass types that were not originally present in the map block.
 Allows regrass to work in blocks that never had any grass to begin with.
 Will still fail in incompatible biomes.
 ``-f``, ``--force``
     Force a grass type on tiles with no compatible grass types.
-The ``--new`` option takes precidence for compatible biomes, otherwise such tiles will be forced instead.
-By default, a single random grass type is selected from the world's raws.
+Also favors this type during random grass selection for depleted tiles, provided the forced type is already present in the block data.
+Unsets the ``no_grow`` flag on tiles.
+The ``--new`` option takes precidence for compatible biomes (and overrides favoritism), otherwise such tiles will be forced instead.
+By default, a single random grass type is selected from the world's raws to be the forced type for the duration of the command.
 The ``--plant`` option allows a specific grass type to be specified.
 ``-p``, ``--plant <grass_id>``
     Specify a grass type for the ``--force`` option. ``grass_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
 A numerical ID can also be used.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
-Usually ash must revert to soil first before grass can grow.
+Usually ash must revert to soil first before grass can regrow.
 ``-d``, ``--buildings``
     Regrass tiles under certain passable building tiles including stockpiles, planned buildings, workshops, and farms.
 (Farms will convert grass tiles to